 RYSIA has been working on 3D printing for the shipbuilding industry for a year.
 The company has three industrial 3D printers that are primarily used to produce prototypes of parts.
 The machines operate on an assembly line 24 hours a day taking models and producing one piece a day, a process that would take about a month without these machines.

 These are just a few examples of what different sectors’ leading companies do.
 More and more companies are getting on the bandwagon with Industry 4.0, and moreover, there are more and more technologies being used to make companies more productive, more competitive, and more innovative – bringing the industrial sector into the 21st century.
 Sectors like the automotive industry, logistics, aeronautics and shipbuilding have already started to implement significant advances that go a step farther than their competitors, regardless of the sector they’re in or the sort of improvements involved in investing in innovation to advance their various businesses.
 In short, digital transformation is here to stay.

-Written by Manuel De Francisco the 13 de Diciembre de 2019
+Written by Roberto Gravina the 13 de Diciembre de 2019